-AP English IV Literature and Composition Course Number: 2114 PEIMS #A3220200
+AP English IV Literature and Composition Course Number: 2114 PEIMS #A3220200 Credit: 1, Full Year

-Prerequisite: English III recommended
+Recommended Prerequisite(s): English III

 This college-level course prepares students to take the AP Literature and Composition exam for possible college credit and serves as a cursory survey of British literature.
 Critical and creative thinking skills are developed through the reading and in-depth analysis of various genres of literature through required readings, discussions, essays and exams.
 Students will examine literary works and analyze literary elements in relation to the contemporary experience and the times in which they were written.
 Summer reading may be required.
 Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.